guilhermeawvi/PetStoreAPI/README.md

 This collection will:

-1)create an user into the database
+1) Create an user into the database

 2) Get user by username and verify if it is in the database